intel/llvm/sycl/doc/design/OffloadDesign.md

 Compilation behaviors involving AOT for FPGA involve an additional call to either `aoc` (for Hardware/Simulation) or `opencl-aot` (for Emulation).
-This call occurs after the post-link step performed by sycl-post-link.
+This call occurs after the post-link step performed by `sycl-post-link` and the SPIR-V translation step performed by `llvm-spirv`.
 Additional options passed by the user via the `-Xsycl-target-backend=spir64_fpga <opts>` command will be processed by a new options to the wrapper, `--fpga-tool-arg=<arg>`

 The FPGA target also has support for additional generated binaries that